ChilliCream/graphql-platform/website/src/docs/hotchocolate/v12/fetching-data/index.md

 # Filtering

-When returning a list of entites, we often need to filter them using operations like `equals`, `contains`, `startsWith`, etc. Hot Chocolate takes away a lot of the boilerplate, by handling the generation of necessary input types and even translating the applied filters into native database queries.
+When returning a list of entities, we often need to filter them using operations like `equals`, `contains`, `startsWith`, etc. Hot Chocolate takes away a lot of the boilerplate, by handling the generation of necessary input types and even translating the applied filters into native database queries.

 [Learn more about filtering](/docs/hotchocolate/v12/fetching-data/filtering)